skip to Main Content

 Having been a member of EMERGENCY’s Executive Board since 2003, Rossella was elected President of the organisation in July 2017.

-Hannah Bryce, Trustee
+Hannah Bryce, Trustee and Chair

 Hannah Bryce is a Clerk in the House of Commons.
 Prior to this she was the assistant head of the International Security Department at Chatham House until January 2018.
 As the assistant head Hannah managed the delivery of all the projects within the department.
 She also specifically led a project that considered how states can engage with non-state armed groups (NSAGs) for the delivery of humanitarian aid and participated in a number of expert groups on explosive weapons policy.